 Tel Aviv’s ‘White City’ is a UNESCO World Heritage Site.
 Image credit Yoav Lerman

 Tel Aviv was founded in 1909 as a suburb north of the ancient city of Jaffa, believed to be the oldest port in the world.
 The suburb grew and grew, and eventually overtook Jaffa in size, merging with it after Israel’s independence to form a single municipality.
 Today, Old Jaffa is a pretty collection of quaint lanes in the southern part of the city, whilst downtown Tel Aviv lies at the heart of the Israeli hi-tech industry known as Silicon Wadi.
+The Tel Aviv Diamond Exchange, the largest diamond trading center in the world, is also situated in the city.

 Immigrants have come to Tel Aviv from far and wide, bringing with them their own styles of cuisine, culture, and architecture.
 As such, no matter what you are after, you’ll be sure to find it here.
 Over the past ten or so years, Tel Aviv has gained a reputation for high quality restaurants and a world-class cafe culture, as well as superb nightlife scene.